tarantool/tarantool/doc/www-data.in/_text/faq.md

            small tuples stored in the system initially, and later on each tuple becomes bigger and doesn't fit into its old slab size.
 The old slabs are never relinquished by the allocator.
 Currently this can be solved only by a server restart.

+        **Q. What happens when Tarantool runs out of memory?**

+        A. The server stops accepting updates until more memory is available.
+Read and delete requests are served just fine.